-Analysis | Trump allies can’t stop defending themselves by citing the bigness of the Big Lie
+Analysis | Trump allies can’t stop defending themselves by citing the bigness of the ‘big lie’

-“Voter fraud has posed a persistent challenge in our elections, although its breadth and scope are disputed,” conceded a statement from Sen. Ted Cruz (R-Tex.) and 10 colleagues.
+“Voter fraud has posed a persistent challenge in our elections, although its breadth and scope are disputed,” Sen. Ted Cruz (R-Tex.) and 10 colleagues conceded in a statement.
 They cited a poll showing 4 in 10 people — mostly Republicans — believed the election was “rigged.”
-And since both that belief and “unprecedented allegations of voter fraud” were out there, they said, they needed to block Biden’s win on Jan.
-6 to give the process more time.
+And since that belief and “unprecedented allegations of voter fraud” were out there, they said, on Jan.
+6 they needed to block Biden’s win to give the process more time.

 The GOP had long positioned itself as the “facts don’t care about your feelings” party, but it was suddenly quite interested in acting on people’s feelings in the absence of facts.

 More than a year later, there is still no proof of widespread voter fraud or really anything to call into question Biden’s 2020 win.
-But the argument that people’s feelings should be accounted for — both in the legislative process and in court cases against those who spearheaded efforts to overturn the election — continues to live a long life.
+But the argument that people’s feelings should be accounted for — in the legislative process and in court cases against those who spearheaded efforts to overturn the election — continues to live a long life.

-Oath Keepers founder Stewart Rhodes is the latest to invoke the importance of what people (wrongly) believe as he fends off his seditious conspiracy charge.
+Oath Keepers founder Stewart Rhodes is the latest to invoke the importance of what people (wrongly) believe as he fends off his seditious-conspiracy charge.
 Judges have cited Trump’s ongoing claims of an illegitimate election in preventing the pretrial release of Jan.
 6 figures who promoted and acted on such claims.
 The judges have argued that the continued campaign poses a danger because people might again act out violently.

-But as Politico’s Kyle Cheney and Josh Gerstein note, Rhodes’s lawyer tried to reverse that logic.
+But as Politico’s Kyle Cheney and Josh Gerstein note, Rhodes’s attorney tried to reverse that logic.
 He argued that the fact that lots of people still believe what Rhodes has been saying is actually a reason not to detain him:

 Oath Keepers founder Stewart Rhodes told congressional investigators earlier this month that he still considers the 2020 election “illegitimate,” his defense attorney revealed Wednesday in court.But Rhodes’ attorney, fighting to keep his client out of jail while he awaits trial on seditious conspiracy charges, said this shouldn’t count against Rhodes since lots of Republicans say the same thing.“There’s plenty of public leaders that are still saying that on a regular basis,” Rhodes’ attorney James Bright said.

-The Rhodes tactic follows on another leader of the effort to overturn the election — former Trump lawyer Sidney Powell — making much the same argument in a court case just last week.
+The Rhodes tactic follows on another leader of the effort to overturn the election — lawyer Sidney Powell — making much the same argument in a court case just last week.

-While fighting off professional sanctions for her legal career, Powell noted in a filing that, “Millions of Americans believe the central contentions of the complaint to be true …" Then the filing added (tellingly when it comes to Powell’s lack of actual proof) “ … and perhaps they are.”
+While fighting off professional sanctions for her legal career, Powell noted in a filing, “Millions of Americans believe the central contentions of the complaint to be true.”
+Then the filing added

+— tellingly when it comes to Powell’s lack of actual proof — “and perhaps they are.”

 The same filing also alludes to another arena in which this widespread belief has been used to justify certain actions.
 It states that “dozens of laws have been enacted by state legislatures in response to concerns similar to those raised in the complaint.”